nrsh22/nrsh22/README.md

-# Hi, I'm Naresh Kumar (:coffee::computer::Music::heart:)
+# Hi, I'm Naresh Kumar (:trollface::computer::minidisc::unlock:)

 I'm a Front-End developer and cybersecurity seeker from the INDIA!